-It has been said the RDT come from Lakota Sioux practice Fact is Native American healers of old were unfamiliar with the process of steam distillation, and were therefore unable to produce essential oils.
+It has been said the RDT come from Lakota Sioux practice Fact is Native American healers of old were unfamiliar with the process of steam distillation and were therefore unable to produce essential oils.
 Native Americans tribes were introduced to aromatherapy at the same time as most other Americans: in the 1970s, when increased interest in herbal remedies created an import market for essential oils.
-In reality, Raindrop Therapy is an invention of Don Gary Young, owner of Young Living, an MLM company dealing in aromatherapy products.
-Lakota e Elders say they have never heard of the treatment and have never taught any of their native healing practices to Young.
+In reality, Raindrop Therapy isa fairy tale invention of Don Gary Young, owner of Young Living, an MLM company dealing in aromatherapy products.
+Lakota Elders say they have never heard of the treatment and have never taught any of their native healing practices to Young.

-Never ever use RDT on anyone with and especially with a bleeding disorder!
+Never ever use RDT on anyone with a chronic illness and especially with a bleeding disorder!

 Essential Oils Which “May Inhibit Blood Clotting”